starry9t/TopicLabel/README.md

 We also use Facebook's fastText to train word vector, so you also need to git clone repositionary from https://github.com/facebookresearch/fastText/tree/master/python so that you can successfully import fastText.

-Modules such as nltk, numpy, pickle, spacy, gensim are necessary, you can simply install them by using 'pip install xxx' in command line.
+Modules such as nltk, numpy, pickle, spacy, gensim, pyenchant are necessary, you can simply install them by using 'pip install xxx' in command line.

 ## Get started